dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

   common beliefs. (in hegelian terms, expanding self-consciousness?)
   - TODO: rewrite this or expand on it

+- death as the obliviation of information.
+  - why the possibility of being able to talk to the dead totally changes how people reason about information and whether it can remanifest.
+    - "stitchers" reference.
+  - people calculate murder intending to extinguish information, but in eras when it wasn't certain whether the souls of the dead could communicate with the living, espousing this belief would change the calculus of those who planned to murder.
+    - (is there a better way to explain how the possibility if life after death and communication with the dead changes how life and death topologically affect social physics?)
+    - why this is a major departure for artificially conscious entities from how biological entities reason about the world.

 ###

 - Contrast these discontinuities with those of a different kind that